 - Wild garlic leaves 150/200g, washed

-- or vegetarian, vegan hard cheese 50g or a good handful, grated
+- parmesan or vegetarian/vegan hard cheese 50g or a good handful, grated

 - Garlic clove 1, diced or finely chopped